mp81ss/miniclib/readme.txt

 pointers are NULL-checked and all indexes are checked for out-of-bound errors.

-vector is speed oriented, no checks are done and user must check that no NULL pointers are passed if not explicitely allowed and indexes are in valid range.
+vector is speed oriented, no checks are done and user must check that no NULL pointers are passed if not explicitly allowed and indexes are in valid range.

 See example.c or directly the headers (fully doxygenated), or the help file.

 PERFORMANCE:
-Generally about 10-20% faster than utarray (https://troydhanson.github.io/uthash/utarray.html).
+CVector is about 10-20% faster than utarray (https://troydhanson.github.io/uthash).
+CLists are much more faster then utlist in traversal and changes (add/insert/delete).

 Tested on windows with CLang v11 and VS2019, Linux with gcc v4.8.5 See file cv_bench.c